EXPLAINER: Why are foes Turkey and Saudi Arabia fixing ties? - NewsBreak

 EXPLAINER: Why are foes Turkey and Saudi Arabia fixing ties?

-The killing of columnist Jamal Khashoggi by Saudi agents in Istanbul sent an already tense and shaky relationship between Turkey and Saudi Arabia into complete free fall.
+The killing by Saudi agents of columnist Jamal Khashoggi inside the kingdom's consulate in Istanbul turned an already tense and shaky relationship between Turkey and Saudi Arabia into complete free-fall.

 Fast-forward 3 1/2 years later and it appears Turkey and Saudi Arabia are attempting to build a bridge and move on.